abdelhak2406/abdelhak2406.github.io/content/posts/ansible/_index.md

 192.168.122.153
 ```

-- ansible supports several ways to have inventories :https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#how-to-build-your-inventory
+- Ansible supports several ways to have inventories: https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#how-to-build-your-inventory

-### cfg file!
+### cfg file

-Is a file in which you can define some cofiguration such as the path to the ssh key, the remote_username that ansible will use to connect to the servers
+Is a file in which you can define some configuration such as the path to the ssh key, the `remote_username` that ansible will use to connect to the servers
 the path to the inventory file, and many other things..
 - https://docs.ansible.com/ansible/latest/reference_appendices/config.html#ansible-configuration-settings
 - NAME IT `ansible.cfg`:  that's how ansible does it.